jmereszko/2808ICT-Assignment/mern-social-k8s/k8s/README.md

 ports:
     - port: 3000        # this is the Service's own port.
 Other Pods can now use this port to talk to your Service.
 IE entry point on the service's stable IP.
     targetPort: 3000    # this is the port inside the Pod's container to which traffic should be forwarded.
 Usually matches the containerPort your app listens on.
 IE destination inside the Pod.
     nodePort: 32000     # Only exists when Service is NodePort type.
-Opens a port one very node's external IP.
+Opens a port one every node's external IP.
 Lets you connect from outside the cluster.
 Its a doorway into the cluster from your laptop/the internet.
 ```
 ## namespace.yaml
 Creates the namespace needed for this cluster (assignment)